Voyageurs National Park cloaked in its winter array is a beautiful, dramatic landscape of glistening snow, frozen lakes and frost-glazed pines.

 Cross-country skiers enjoy the 6-mile Black Bay trails a mile north of the Rainy Lake Visitor Center, with both beginner and intermediate level loops through pine and birch forest and a view of a beaver pond.
 The Oberholtzer Trail leads right from the visitor center and connects with the Tilson Creek Trails, for a total of 16 miles of trail.

-Ski rentals are available at the Rainy Lake Visitor Center, which is open Wednesday through Sunday during the winter.
+Ski rentals are available at the Rainy Lake Visitor Center, which is open December 3, Wednesday through Sunday from 10 AM to 4 PM during the winter.
 There is no charge for using children's skis, and snowshoes are also available for use free of charge.

 For beginners, a trail area near the center is smoothed for snowshoeing.
 Those ready to break their own trail through deep snow can head out anywhere except on groomed ski trails; one popular snowshoeing spot is the 1.2-mile Black Bay Beaver Pond Trail.
 Visitors drive the Rainy Lake ice road to this trailhead.